ohscar/rmalloc/doc/paper/jeff.rst

 TODO:
 - free() and free list description
+- why is block merging not possible?

 Freeing a block marks it as unused and adds it to the free list, for malloc to find later as needed.
 The free list is an index array of 2^3..k-sized blocks with a linked list at each slot.
-All free blocks are guaranteed to be at least 2^n in size.
-Because of the automatic merging with blocks in free, they can also be larger.
+All free blocks are guaranteed to be at least 2^n, but smaller than 2^(n-^1), bytes in size.
+Unlike the buddy allocator, blocks are not merged on free. <FUTURE-WORK: block merging possible?>.

 TODO
 - explain Lisp-2